Copenhagen interpretation can survive the upgraded Schroedinger's cat Gedankenexperiment: Introduction

-In a recent publication in Nature Communications by Frauchiger and Renner (Nat.
-Commun.
-9, 3711 (2018)), a Gedankenexperiment was proposed, which was claimed to be able to lead to inconsistent conclusions with a self-referential use of quantum theory.
+In a recent publication of Frauchiger and Renner \cite{qi1571}, a Gedankenexperiment was proposed, which was claimed to be able to lead to inconsistent conclusions with a self-referential use of quantum theory.
 Thus it seems to prove that quantum theory cannot consistently describe the use of itself.
-Shortly after, Chen and Zhang suggested an improvement (arXiv:1810.01080) which can made the explanation of the Gedankenexperiment become consistent.
-Here we show that the original conclusions of Frauchiger and Renner actually came from an incorrect description of the quantum systems.
-With the correct description there will be no inconsistent results, even without modifying the original Gedankenexperiment.
+The Gedankenexperiment was highly praised to be \textquotedblleft more involved than Schr\"{o}dinger's cat\textquotedblright\ \cite {news,qi1577}, and caught great interests immediately \cite {qi1631,qi1572,qi1575,qi1592,qi1608,qi1680,qi1683}.
+Here we show that the original conclusions of Frauchiger and Renner actually came from their own inconsistent use of quantum theories in the description of the quantum systems.
+With the correct description there will be no inconsistent results.
+Especially, the Copenhagen interpretation can satisfy all the three assumptions (C), (Q), and (S) of Frauchiger and Renner simultaneously, thus it has no problem consistently describing the use of itself.
+Unlike \cite {qi1631,qi1572,qi1575,qi1592,qi1608,qi1680,qi1683}, our result reveals that there is no need to introduce new hypotheses in quantum theory or modify the original Gedankenexperiment.

+The next section is a brief review on the Gedankenexperiment and the result of Frauchiger and Renner.
+Then in Sect.
+III, we will elaborate what went wrong in Frauchiger and Renner original reasoning, and why the inconsistency will disappear when applying quantum interpretation theories correctly.
+In Sect.
+IV we will address the lesson that we learned from this case.
+Finally, our conclusions will be summarized and compared with related works from other researchers in Sect.
+V.